Ionic Bonding and Properties of Ionic Compounds | General Chemistry 1

-Ionic and covalent compounds are studied in this chapter: difference types of bonding, ionic compounds and their chemical formula, empirical vs. molecular formula, the law of constant composition, naming binary compounds, ionic bond energies
+Ionic bonding and ionic compounds are studied in this chapter: types of bonding, ionic compounds and their names, lattice energies, energies of formation of ionic solids, electronegativity, dipole moment, and percent ionic character.

 Types of Bonding

 The properties of substances are determined by the type of bonding within the substance.
-There are 3 different types:
+There are 3 main types of bonding:

-• Ionic bonds: bonds formed between a metal cation and a non-metal anion due to the electrostatic force that binds ions of opposite charge
+Ionic bonds are formed between a metal cation and a non-metal anion due to the electrostatic force that binds ions of opposite charge.
+This type of bond results from the complete transfer of one or more electrons from one atom to another, leading to the formation of 2 charged particles, called ions.

-• Covalent bonds: bonds that involve the sharing of a pair of electrons between two non-metals to allow the atoms to reach an octet in their valence shell
+Covalent bonds involve the sharing of a pair of electrons between two non-metals to allow the atoms to reach an octet in their valence shell.
+This is the most common kind of chemical bond.

-• Metallic bonds: bonds formed by an electrostatic attractive force between conduction electrons and positively charged metal ions.
-This type of chemical bonding may be described as the sharing of free electrons among a structure of positively charged ions
+Metallic bonds are formed by an electrostatic attractive force between conduction electrons (free electrons) and positively charged metal ions.
+This type of bonding is characterized by the sharing of free electrons among a structure of positively charged metal ions, creating a "sea of electrons" that allows metals to conduct electricity and heat.

 Ionic Compounds